flowagility/timer/README.md

   - `i0000000000` - timer start
   - `#i2100036597` - response with infromation shown on the running timer at the moment of the request
   - `p2100036597` - timer stoped with 2 faults, 1 refusals, not eliminated and with 36.597 seconds
+  - `l0000000000` - request for the length of the current run
   - `version` - request for an API version
   - `ping` - ping message to a platform, that should receive `pong` as a response